Fall is finally upon us, though you might not be able to tell because the great thermostat in the sky hasn’t been lowered enough yet.

 Entertainment at Oktoberfest

 And what German festival would be complete without polka/oompapa music and chicken dancing?
-Even though our little one is just under 9-months-old, she had a great time “learning” how to do the chicken dance.
+You can see the complete music schedule here.
+Even though our little one is just under nine months old, she had a great time “learning” how to do the chicken dance.
 There was even a big chicken walking around to dance and take pictures with.

 Oktoberfest Location and Cost to Get In

-Oktoberfest has been held in Rivertown in Kenner for the last few years since Deutsches Haus left their South Galvez Street location because of the new Louisiana State University Hospital being constructed there.
+Oktoberfest moved around a bit these last few years but they are now happily in their permanent location.
 They have now moved back to New Orleans as they build a brand-new Deutsches Haus right by Bayou St. John.
-The new address is 1700 Moss Street.
+The address is 1700 Moss Street.

 All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $8 per person admission it can make for some very reasonably priced fun for the entire family.
 Note: they only accept cash at the gate.
 There are ATMs available but I like to be prepared.